IT Law Clinic

 - How can you protect the copyright in your images and software?

-- How can you ensure your site complies with data protection law?
+- How can you ensure your site complies with the GDPR and data protection law?

 - What are the laws on selling online?